· product · 6 min read

 The basketball search scanned 884,031 biographical records, applied college-level athletic pattern matching, cross-referenced against enrichment data, and returned 321 verified results in under 30 seconds.
 The same infrastructure answers questions about lateral hiring patterns, practice area depth, SEC filing counsel relationships, and competitive positioning.

 March Madness ends in April.
 The data stays forever.
-Request access to see what questions Kelvin can answer for your organization.
+Contact us to see what questions Kelvin can answer for your organization.